Poʻouli: Status and conservation

-In the past, at least according to fossil records, it appears that the po'ouli inhabited the drier half of the island of Maui, across the southwestern slope of Haleakalā, at altitudes of 275–1350 m.
+In the past, at least according to fossil records, it appears that the poʻouli inhabited the drier half of the island of Maui, across the southwestern slope of Haleakalā, at altitudes of 275–1350 m.

-Fossils show that the po'ouli once lived at Maui's lower elevations in more arid environments, thriving on a presumed diet of native tree snails, invertebrates, insects and their larvae.
+Fossils show that the poʻouli once lived at Maui's lower elevations in more arid environments, thriving on a presumed diet of native tree snails, invertebrates, insects and their larvae.
 The relatively recent arrival of lethal, mosquito-transmitted avian malaria in Hawaii quickly wiped out the low-elevation birds, forcing a rapid relocation, en masse, to higher elevations and mountain rainforests; this move showed a likely avoidance of mosquitoes by the birds.
 Moving to higher elevations also meant adjusting their diets, coming to avoid flying insects and focus on mollusks and other invertebrates.
-Overall, the sharp decrease in numbers (and subsequent relocation of survivors) negatively affected the po'ouli's once-thriving existence, their genetic diversity and population growth, reproduction and overall distribution.
+Overall, the sharp decrease in numbers (and subsequent relocation of survivors) negatively affected the poʻouli's once-thriving existence, their genetic diversity and population growth, reproduction and overall distribution.

 When the species was first discovered, 100–200 poʻo-uli were estimated to exist.
 There were only 76 birds per km^{2}.
 By 1981, there were only 15 birds per km^{2}.
 By 1985, there were only 8 per km^{2}: from 1975 (when it was first discovered) to 1985, only ten years later, the population had dropped by over 90 percent.
 In the 1980s, the poʻo-uli disappeared from the easternmost part of its range and was only found in the western branch of the Hanawi Stream.

 To preserve the poʻo-uli and other endangered fauna and flora, the State of Hawaii established the 9500 acre Hanawi Natural Area Reserve.
 This connected several protected areas to make one larger protective area.
 This protection effort was only possible due to the work of several groups: the government, Maui County, the National Park Service, The Nature Conservancy, and several private companies.
 The land was fenced off and by June 1996 they began to clear out the pigs from the closed areas.
 Four years and 202 pigs later, the poʻo-uli pen was completely cleared of pigs.
 As more pigs were removed from the other two pens, the population of native species that lived there, e.g. the Maui parrotbill and ʻākohekohe, rose slightly faster than they otherwise would have.
 Rats, cats, and goats were still being removed from the poʻo-uli pen.